mbakeranalecta/sam/README.md

 * Bold and italic decorations will be replaced with equivalent annotations.
 * Some non-essential character escapes may be included.
-* Annoation lookups will be performed and any `!annotation-lookup` declaration will be removed.
+* Annotation lookups will be performed and any `!annotation-lookup` declaration will be removed.
 * Smart quote processing will be performed and any `!smart-quotes` declaration will be removed.